tweedegolf/research/ipfs/index.md

 ![ipfs](./img/ipfs-stack.jpg "IPFS stack")

+## In short (copied from the [website](https://ipfs.io/))

+- Each file and all of the blocks within it are given a unique fingerprint called a cryptographic hash.

+- IPFS removes duplications across the network and tracks version history for every file.

+- Each network node stores only content it is interested in, and some indexing information that helps figure out who is storing what.

+- When looking up files, you're asking the network to find nodes storing the content behind a unique hash.

+- Every file can be found by human-readable names using a decentralized naming system called IPNS.

 ## Permanent addresses

 IPFS uses permanent addresses by using DHT, so instead of a dns name it uses a hash that is derived from the content that it points to, much like git.